Blisters and Bandages in Burgos: Camino de Santiago

 A couple days of rest and I hope to be back on the road…perhaps a bus or two will keep me on track.

-4 thoughts on “Blisters and Bandages in Burgos: Camino de Santiago
+4 responses to “Blisters and Bandages in Burgos: Camino de Santiago”

 I would prescribe a rest and a G&T. Put your feet up.
 Malcolm.